mickelindahl/hapi_account/README.md

 Hapi account
 =============

-A REST api for accounts with Bearer token authentication.
+A REST api for accounts with Bearer token authentication built for [hapi](https://hapijs.com) server with [hapi-waterline](https://github.com/Pencroff/hapi-waterline) plugin for database api.

 ## Installation